tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

 Bazel is a fantastic build system which by itself provides [many benefits][bazel-competencies].
 However dependency management could be considered an area of weakness for it.
-This is understandable given its monorepo origins at Google but when not working in a monorepo, what is the best way to provide the dependencies a project needs?
+This is understandable given its [monorepo][monorepo] origins at Google but when not working in a monorepo, what is the best way to provide the dependencies a project needs?

 One approach is to simply assume the dependencies exist in the environment (having been put there by `apt install` or the like), but this is just ignoring